peterlindstrom/time-report-image-gen/README.md

 # time-report-image-gen
 # Generate image out of json => html API
-Using webshot to return a image based on text input
+Using webshot to return a image based on json input

 ##Setup
 > npm install